Sonic Generations: Plot

-After his previous defeat, (Note: As depicted in the 2010 video game Sonic Colors) Doctor Eggman is left stranded in outer space.
-A mysterious time-traveling entity known as the Time Eater appears; Eggman, realizing its potential, uses it to go back in time and team up with his past ("Classic") self.
-The two convert it to a robot to erase their past defeats from history.
-The Time Eater proceeds to attack ("Classic") Sonic as he travels through Green Hill at the beginning of the original Sonic the Hedgehog, and interrupts a birthday celebration being held for the present ("Modern") Sonic by his friends, scattering them all through different time portals.
+Left stranded in outer space following his previous defeat, (Note: As depicted in Sonic Colors (2010)) Doctor Eggman comes across a mysterious and time-traveling entity known as the Time Eater; realizing its potential, Eggman schemes to use the creature to alter history for his own benefit.
+Eventually recruiting his past ("Classic") self to his cause, the duo convert the Time Eater into a cyborg-like abomination for their plot.
+The creature soon proceeds to attack ("Classic") Sonic as he travels through Green Hill during the prelude to the franchise's first game and interrupts a birthday celebration being held for the present ("Modern") Sonic by his friends, scattering them all through different time portals.
 Modern Sonic awakens in White Space and rescues Tails after traveling through Green Hill.

-Modern Sonic and Tails eventually meet their Classic counterparts, and form an alliance to restore their world.
-The two travel through locations from their past they find in White Space, restoring them to normal.
-They rescue many of their friends, including Knuckles, Amy, Rouge, Cream, Blaze, and the Chaotix, while battling old enemies for the Chaos Emeralds.
-Both Sonics eventually confront the two doctors, who overpower them using the Time Eater.
-However, the two Sonics use the Chaos Emeralds to transform into their super forms and defeat the Time Eater, restoring the timeline to normal.
+Modern Sonic and Tails eventually meet their Classic counterparts and form an alliance to restore their world.
+The duo travel through locations from their past they find in White Space, restoring them to normal.
+They rescue many of their friends, including Knuckles, Amy, Rouge, Cream, Blaze and the Chaotix, while battling old enemies for the Chaos Emeralds.
+Both Sonics eventually confront their respective Eggmen, who overpower them using the Time Eater.
+However, the Sonics use the Chaos Emeralds to transform into their super forms and vanquish the Time Eater, restoring the timeline.
 Everyone resumes celebrating Modern Sonic's birthday while Classic Sonic and Tails bid farewell and return to their time.
 Meanwhile, both Classic and Modern Eggman are left trapped in White Space.